 The foundations of hybrid simulation and RTHS mainly reside in the traditional disciplines of structural engineering, computer engineering (high performance computing, digital electronics), mechanical engineering (actuators/sensors), and control engineering (control theory).
 However, the integration of these requires a new perspective be taken, and the development of theoretical foundations that consider this unique interdisciplinary topic.
 Questions that might be addressed about an individual test through such a theoretical foundation include: Which computational model would best meet the objectives of this test?
 What new knowledge can I extract if I use each of these two possible models?
+What uncertainties are present in my test, how can I quantify them, and how sensitive is my setup to these?
 What are the advantages and disadvantages in conducting this test at 500Hz or 2000Hz?
 What is the impact of this decision on the results obtained and knowledge gained?
-How accurate or robust does my actuator controller need to be for this case?
+How robust does my actuator controller need to be for this case?